hoboarts/birka-test/README.md

 Prices of total order cost in DB specified in UAH (Ukrainian hryvnia). \
 Changes of currency rate occurs in admin settings screen. \
 !
 Beware the changing of products/orders/users ID's counter. \
-Server will thrown error if detect the same ID ( ID 12 -> ID 12 = ERROR)
+Server will thrown error if detect the same ID ( ID 12 -> ID 12 = ERROR).

 App has support: \
 Localization in russian, ukranian, english languages. \